JetBrains/jdk-sa-jdwp/README.md

 sa-jdi was removed from jdk 9, this library should replace it and allow to attach to a process from any java debugger

-checked with jdk 6-11 and 12ea
+checked with jdk version 6 to 13

 ## Usage
 * run `java -jar sa-jdwp.jar <pid> (port)`